mikekeith52/AllStatesForecast/user_guide.md

 - Parameters:
   - **series** : required
     - lists of other series to run the VAR with
-    - each list must be the same size as self.y if auto_resize is False
+    - each list must be the same size as y attribute if auto_resize is False
     - be sure to exclude NAs
   - **auto_resize** : bool, default False
-    - if True, if series in series are different size than self.y, all series will be truncated to match the shortest series
+    - if True, if series in series are different size than y attribute, all series will be truncated to match the shortest series
     - if True, note that the forecast will not necessarily make predictions based on the entire history available in y
     - using this assumes that the shortest series ends at the same time the others do and there are no periods missing
   - **test_length** : int, default 1